Ellen Clapsaddle

 Ellen Hattie Clapsaddle (January 8, 1865 - January 7, 1934) was an American illustrator/commercial artist in the late 19th and early 20th centuries.
-Not only is her style greatly admired and well recognized, today she is recognized as the most prolific souvenir/postcard and greeting card artist of her era.
+She is recognized as the most prolific souvenir postcard and greeting card artist of her era.

 Childhood

-Clapsaddle was born during the Civil War period in the small farming community of South Columbia in Herkimer County, New York, near Columbia, New York on January 8, 1865.
+Clapsaddle was born in the small farming community of South Columbia in Herkimer County, New York, near Columbia, New York on January 8, 1865.

-She was the child of Dennis L. and Harriet (Beckwith) Clapsaddle.
-From an early age she loved to draw—she is said to have been a shy and delicate child who displayed artistic ability and was highly encouraged by her parents to develop her skills in art.
+She was the child of Dennis L. and Harriet Clapsaddle, née Beckwith.
+She is said to have been a shy and delicate child who displayed artistic ability and was highly encouraged by her parents to develop her skills in art.

 Clapsaddle was the great-granddaughter of the American Revolutionary War hero, Major Dennis Clapsaddle.

 Education

 Clapsaddle attended a one-room school until the 8th grade.
-She then boarded in Richfield Springs, Otsego County, New York, and attended the local Richfield Springs Seminary, a local academy (later known as high schools) in Richfield Springs that prepared young ladies for higher education, today known as a college.
+She then boarded in Richfield Springs, Otsego County, New York, and attended the local Richfield Springs Seminary, a local academy that prepared young ladies for higher education.
 She graduated in 1882.